alphagov/forms/ADR/ADR038-add-psql-database-and-solid-queue-to-forms-runner.md

 Adding a database now will allow for other features down the line.
 In particular, storing submission data in a database will likely be required when we implement the ability for form fillers to save their data and return later.

-It makes most sense for us to store submission data in a PostgresSQL database, as this provides reliable storage that is easily accessible and we already use PostgresSQL for other microservices.
+It makes most sense for us to store submission data in a PostgreSQL database, as this provides reliable storage that is easily accessible and we already use PostgreSQL for other microservices.

 We have some concerns about database performance if we use the same Amazon Aurora instance for databases for all of our microservices.
 One app seeing increased request volumes places increased load on the database, which can degrade the performance of the other apps as the database slows.
 We also have some concerns about database restoration/roll back if all apps use the same Aurora instance.
 If this were the case we can only rollback databases for all our apps.
 The risk of losing submission data if this were to happen is a major concern.
 For these reasons we want to add a separate Aurora cluster for the Forms Runner database.